February 4, 2009

 What's Next for Yellowstone’s wolves?

 Doug Smith and his colleagues are working, in the Park’s harsh winter climate, to collect all the information they can about why the wolf population is starting to dwindle.
-Some of this information is obtained by tracking with GPS radio collars, funded by Foundation donors who choose to sponsor individual wolf collars.
+Some of this information is obtained by tracking with GPS radio collars, funded by Foundation donors who choose to support wolf research and monitoring.

 “We want to know if any human-introduced problems are affecting wolves.
 However, it may just be that the reintroduced population has fully recovered, and is now experiencing a natural fluctuation that we see in most other native wildlife species,” explained Smith.